rpandey1234/AlgorithmHelper/_posts/2017-01-31-union-find.md

 ---
+layout: post
-title:  "Union Find"
+title:  Union Find
+author: Rahul Pandey
 date:   2017-01-31
 categories: union find disjoint sets
 ---

-# Union Find

 The Union Find (also called Disjoint Sets) data structure is a data structure to merge disjoint sets efficiently.
 The context is that you have a large number of items partioned into several smaller sets.
 All items are part of exactly 1 set, and there is no overlap between any 2 sets.
 The supported operations are: